 AC 303.
-Cost Accounting
+Cost Management

 A study of the concepts and techniques of management and cost accounting including cost-volume-profit analysis, various product costing methods, cost behavior and allocation, and other internal accounting information needs for management decision-making.
 Computer software is used in solving application problems.

 Prerequisite: AC 202.

 AC 304.
-Taxation of Individuals B An in-depth study of U.S. taxation of individuals including tax policy considerations and the historical development of tax 1aw.
+Taxation of Individuals

+An in-depth study of U.S. taxation of individuals including tax policy considerations and the historical development of tax law.
 The provisions of the Internal Revenue Code and related regulations will be used extensively.
 Prerequisites: AC 201; AC 202.

 AC 305.
-Taxation of Corpora-B tions and Partnerships
+Taxation of Corporations B and Partnerships

 An in-depth discussion of federal income taxation of multi-national corporations and partnerships.
 Tax issues connected to formation, operation, distributions, liquidation will be examined.
-Other topics discussed include: special tax assessments like the alternative minimum tax, the per-, sonal holding company tax, and the accumulated earnings tax, S corporations, taxation of international transactions, and tax research.
+Other topics discussed include: special tax assessments like the alternative minimum tax, the personal holding company tax, and the accumulated earnings tax, "S" corporations, taxation of international transactions, and tax research.